thtskaran/obvix-lake/usage.md

 GLPI_API_TOKEN=<user token>
 DEFAULT_SUPPORT_PERSONA=ol_technical_and_diagnostics   # optional override
 GLPI_SYNC_INTERVAL_SECONDS=1800                        # optional
+KNOWLEDGE_AUTO_APPROVE=true                            # set false to require manual sign-off
 ```

 A background worker authenticates with GLPI, fetches recently closed/solved tickets, stores raw payloads under `glpi_tickets`, and runs the resolution extractor.
 Each structured resolution lands in `glpi_resolutions` with embeddings, root cause, entities, and confidence.
 The `/health` endpoint includes GLPI status, so dashboards can alarm if sync fails.

+Tickets that Obvix Lake escalates into GLPI are tracked by id; as soon as those GLPI tickets show a solved/closed status, the sync loop grabs them immediately (even if their closed dates fall outside the usual `GLPI_SYNC_INTERVAL_SECONDS` window) and pushes them through the same knowledge pipeline.
+When a ticket originated from a specific persona (for example `ol_airtel`), the pipeline stores the resulting knowledge only under that persona’s Mongo collection, so other personas never see or reuse the fix by accident.

 Additionally, whenever the router flags `needs_supervisor`/`requires_human`, `/chat` automatically creates a GLPI ticket containing the full conversation transcript plus router metadata and stores the generated ticket id in Mongo (`support_escalations`).